Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 It's so exciting that you're bringing home a new puppy, and the day has finally arrived to collect him from the breeders!

-You must consider how you will get him to his new home.
+It would help to consider how you will get him to his new home.

 If you're on your own, take a dog crate, a pet carrier, or even a cardboard box with ventilation holes punched into the lid to ensure your new puppy isn't loose in the car.

 It doesn't bear thinking about, does it?
 But fatal accidents happen all too easily and all too quickly!
+They don't know any different at this young age and they certainly don't understand that fast moving cars can be dangerous!

 Personally, I'd keep him inside and wouldn't take any risks.
 Let him pee on you if he has to; he's just too precious!